8 Possible Reasons Your Ears Are Ringing

 Why are your ears ringing?

-Exposure to loud sound is the most common cause of tinnitus.
-People who work with noisy equipment like chainsaws, or who habitually play extra-loud music, are putting themselves at high risk for ringing.
+People who work with noisy equipment or habitually play extra-loud music put themselves at a high risk for tinnitus.
 But you can take steps to protect yourself from damage.
 “If you’re out jogging, set your music volume at half,” says Kinden, “and wear hearing protection, even when mowing the lawn.”
 (Related: Don’t miss these other things that can ruin your hearing.)

 Very often, a buildup of natural ear wax (called cerumen) can block your ears and make you hear sounds that aren’t there.
 “Just have the wax removed by a physician,” says Kinden.
 “Once it comes out, the ringing is gone.”

 Many kinds of medications cause tinnitus, especially at higher doses.
-These include certain antibiotics, antidepressants and even an overload of aspirin.
+These include certain antibiotics, antidepressants, and even an overload of aspirin.
 “Luckily, with a lot of the medications, once you’re off the meds, the ringing goes away,” says Kinden.
 (Related: Here are some important questions to ask your doctor before taking prescription medication.)

 A hereditary disorder called otosclerosis causes bone in the middle ear to grow abnormally.
 That can lead to hearing loss and tinnitus, starting in your mid-30s.
 But luckily, it’s treatable with surgery.
 And if you know you have a family history of otosclerosis, you can often pick up on it early.

-Ringing and roaring in the ears can be a symptom of a medical condition; like abnormal fluid pressure in the inner ear (Meniere’s disease), a non-cancerous tumour (acoustic neuroma), hypertension, diabetes or even allergies.
-If you’re not sure what’s causing the strange sounds in your ears, it’s time to have a chat with your healthcare provider, and identify the underlying cause.
+Ringing and roaring in the ears can be a symptom of a medical condition, such as abnormal fluid pressure in the inner ear (Meniere’s disease), a non-cancerous tumour (acoustic neuroma), hypertension, diabetes, or even allergies.
+If you’re not sure what’s causing the strange sounds in your ears, it’s time to have a chat with your healthcare provider to identify the underlying cause.
 Chances are, it can be treated.

 What if my ringing ears can’t be cured?

-When damage to the ear is permanent, your tinnitus may be there for the long haul.
-But there are ways to manage it.
+When damage to the ear is permanent, your tinnitus may be there for the long haul — but there are ways to manage it.
 A tiny device, worn in the ear like a hearing aid, can broadcast white noise to mask the ringing.
-The down side?
-It’s not always long-lasting.
 Another approach, called tinnitus-retraining therapy, teaches you to tune out the sound instead of trying to mask it.
-A device is programmed to play a sound you enjoy – like ocean waves or instrumental music – at the exact same frequency as the ringing.
+A device is programmed to play a sound you enjoy — like ocean waves or instrumental music — at the exact same frequency as the ringing.
 Eventually, you learn to desensitize yourself to the tinnitus sounds.
 “It takes hours and hours of training in a clinic, but it works!” says Kinden.